raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 TODO: KeyPackages of last resort should be marked.
 Ideally by using a KeyPackage extension.

-### Connection KeyPackages

-In addition to regular KeyPackages, the MIMI DS protocol requires clients to provide connection KeyPackages for other clients to download.
-Connection KeyPackages are meant for use in the connection establishment process (explained in more detail in {{connection-establishment-flow}}) and differ from regular KeyPackages only in that they include a LeafNode extension marking them as such.

-TODO: Such an extension would have to be specified in the context of the MLS WG.

 ## Enqueue authorization

 TODO: This section sketches an authorization mechanism based on a KeyPackage